xqchen/Active-SVM-Feature-Selection/README.md

 Preprocessing
 ----------

-The data we would load in main.ipynb is already preprocessed.
-We only need to do 'l2'-norm along each cell to train SVM better and faster.
+The data we would load in min_cell.ipynb and min_complexity.ipynb is already preprocessed.

 For other datasets, preprocessing.ipynb should be good guidance for data preprocessing.
 It first normalizes the data by dividing the column sum (cells) then rescales and logs the data.
 If you want a smaller dataset, you could filter out genes by Poisson.